yash-patel268/SOFE3950U-lab2/readme.md

 ## Make File Commands
 - `make` or `make all` - to create all object files, as well as the executable file
 - `make clean` - to remove all object files and the executable file

+## Running Powershell Stand Alone
+To run the powershell alone and take command line, all that is required is to use the `./myshell`

+## Running Powershell with Redirection
+For redirection the program must be executed as such: `./myshell inputFile > outputFile`